MapBBCode/mapbbcode/API.md

 ## Options

-`MapBBCodeConfig` class includes all options listed above in "configurable by a forum administrator" table, except the last three (`preferStandardLayerSwitcher`, `allowedHTML` and `outerLinkTemplate`).
+The `MapBBCodeConfig` class includes all options listed above in "configurable by a forum administrator" table, except the last three (`preferStandardLayerSwitcher`, `allowedHTML` and `outerLinkTemplate`).
 Instead there are additional options for configuring the configuration panel:

 | Option | Type | Default | Description
 |---|---|---|---